patterncatalyst/dev-container-quarkus/CODESPACES.md

 1. Check the Codespaces logs for any error messages
 2. Ensure all services are running with `docker-compose ps`
 3. Check the application logs with `docker-compose logs quarkus-dev`

+### Known Issues

+#### localWorkspaceFolderBasename Variable

+The `${localWorkspaceFolderBasename}` variable is only available within the devcontainer.json context and is not automatically passed to docker-compose.yml or Dockerfile.
+To address this issue, we've replaced the variable with a hardcoded value (`dev-container-quarkus`) in both docker-compose.yml and Dockerfile.

+If you rename your repository or clone it with a different name, you may need to update these hardcoded values to match your actual folder name.